Russian wargames played dirty, Nato says

 By Caterina Tani and Andrew Rettman

-Nato has said Russia misled it about the size of its recent Baltic wargames and voiced concern on Russian phone-jamming.
+Nato has said Russia misled allies about the size of its recent Baltic wargames and voiced concern on Russian phone-jamming.

-It also said "fundamental differences" remained on the conflict in Ukraine, with heavy weapons still on the contact line more than two years after a ceasefire accord.
+It also said "fundamental differences" remained on the conflict in Ukraine, with heavy weapons on the contact line over two years after a ceasefire accord.

 Thank you for reading EUobserver!